Data protection

 • Data protection: talk by Violaine Michel Lange - data scientist, neurolinguist and NLP expert specialized in experimental data and developing NLP pipelines for data protection.
 You will find a discussion about the European GDPR vs. the New Federal Act on Data Protection (nFDAP), and an example of an NLP pipeline for data anonymisation.
 Access the slides and the recording*.

-• Data protection: talk by Miecznikowski-Fuenfschilling - professor at the Institute of Italian Studies and the Institute of argumentation, linguistics and semiotics of USI UniversitĂ della Svizzera italiana, and Nina Profazi - research assistant in the project “Data-sharing skills in corpus-based research on talk-in-interaction”, which is part of the ORD program funded by swissuniversities.
+• Data protection: talk by Johanna Miecznikowski-Fuenfschilling - professor at the Institute of Italian Studies and the Institute of argumentation, linguistics and semiotics of USI UniversitĂ della Svizzera italiana, and Nina Profazi - research assistant in the project “Data-sharing skills in corpus-based research on talk-in-interaction”, which is part of the ORD program funded by swissuniversities.
 You will find a discussion about the process of de-identification of data.
 Access the slides and the recording*.

 • Data preservation: talk by Thomas Schmidt - computer scientist specialized in the field of methodology and technology for working with audiovisual language data and in computer-assisted lexicography.
 You will find a discussion about data management and preservation, a use-case about working with sensitive data (the FOLK project), and a method for data anonymisation.
 Access the slides and the recording*.